arbyste/jp-mining-note/docs/docs/jpresources.md

-A collection of tips and tricks, primarily related to CSS, Yomichan templates, and ShareX.
+A collection of tips and tricks, primarily related to CSS, Yomitan templates, and ShareX.
 Other resources can be found to the left sidebar.

 This page was inspired by [Marv's resources page](https://github.com/MarvNC/JP-Resources),